fattaholmanan/p4-vscode-extension/README.md

  authentication for access control),
 - Snippet for basic code structures, like tables.

-## Open project used in this project
+## Open source projects used in this extension
 - [Antlr (ANother Tool for Language Recognition)](https://www.antlr.org) is a powerful parser generator for reading, processing, executing or translating structured text or binary files.
 To this end, the referenced lex/yacc P4